 There are four primary positions among our Direct Support Services staff.
 By clicking on the job titles listed below, you will be able to download a description of the position including duties, responsibilities, and qualifications.

 Langley is an equal opportunity employer.
 State and county licensure guidelines require Langley employees to receive and maintain training and other certifications pre- and post-employment.

-All candidates must possess the required skills and education necessary to perform the job, have an uneventful driving record, a valid driver's license, and be able to pass a criminal background check and social services background check.
+All candidates must demonstrate the required skills and education necessary to perform the job, have an uneventful driving record, possess a valid driver's license, and be able to pass a criminal background check and social services background check.